 To fulfill government requirements, every US citizen must have a detailed itinerary filled with educational excursions and interaction with Cuban citizens.
 This itinerary must be available at all times, should someone ask for it.

-The easiest way to obtain this itinerary is to have one of our locals in Cuba plan your trip for you.
-Our on-the-ground trip planners will curate a personalized itinerary, packed with insider tips and off-the-beaten-path recommendations.
+The easiest way to obtain this itinerary is to have one of our local experts in Cuba plan your trip for you.
+On-the-ground trip planners will curate a personalized itinerary packed with insider tips and off-the-beaten-path recommendations.
 They will be able to organize local excursions that would have otherwise been impossible to arrange.
 Your trip plan will be delivered straight to you and is ready to show to officials, if necessary.
 The best part?
 You’re also going to have a more fulfilling trip!

 There is so much to see and do in Cuba, but if you’re traveling as a family with children, be sure your itinerary is balanced with activities that will interest everyone.

 Children can get bored with endless museums and monuments, but there are tons of other educational activities to choose from.

 Spend some time understanding the geography of Cuba.
 This will help you discover hikes or excursions aimed at understanding Cuban topography, climate, and wildlife.

 Use Instagram to find pictures of activities other families with children have done while in Cuba.
 This will help you discover activities that might be a good fit for your family.

 Consider what areas you want to visit.
 Do you want to stay centered in one city?
-Is your family good with a lot of short flights, or long road trips?
+Is your family good with a lot of short flights, or do they prefer long road trips?
 You should have your trajectory mapped out before arriving.